UnrealMultiple/TShockPlugin/src/GroundCraft/README.en-US.md

 Use `/gcreload` to reload both JSON files without restarting the server.

 `requireExactIngredientTypes` is enabled by default.
 Extra dropped item types in the same cluster will prevent a similar recipe from firing accidentally. `animateConsumedItems` is also enabled by default: consumed drops are locked as unpickable visual items, spiral upward, and only then turn into the output.
 Zenith recipes use a taller and wider dedicated animation.
+In animation mode, each item cluster starts at most one craft animation per scan, and `maxCraftsPerClusterPerScan` limits the batch count inside that animation.
+If animation is disabled, the plugin continues trying other matching recipes during the same scan.

 ## Recipe Conditions